granlem/docker-duplicati-v2/README.md

 mkdir -p $(pwd)/backupme
 docker run -it -p 8200:8200 -v $(pwd)/backupme:/backup:ro granlem/duplicati-v2
 ```
-After you can add a backup job at http://localhost:8200 and use /backup as source to backup /backupme on host system.
+Afterwards you can add a backup job using web dashboard http://localhost:8200 and use /backup as source to backup /backupme on host system.